-Hand powered boats and boats with electric motors only are permitted on 117-acre Belmont Lake.
+Hand-powered vessels and boats with electric motors are permitted on 117-acre Belmont Lake.
 Seasonal boat tie-ups are available.
-One launch ramp provides access to the lake.
+One launch ramp is on the west side of the lake near the park entrance, and a hand-launch area is across the lake near the beach.
 Swimming from your boat is NOT allowed.

 Several picnic areas are located around the park.
 Each area provides tables, grills, water, and latrines.

-A 700-foot beach provides enjoyment for swimmers and sunbathers.
+A 700-foot beach on the east side of the lake provides enjoyment for swimmers and sunbathers.
 Swimming is permitted in designated areas.
 Please exercise caution while swimming at the beach.
 Pets are NOT permitted on swimming beaches.

 - Lakeview Trail — 1.7 miles — Moderate